-- Annual review of mapped fire history in the MRP area. - Monitoring of the cleared / disturbed areas as approved in the GDAP system through drone surveys, on the ground surveys and site Geographic Information System (GIS). - Weed monitoring. - Long-term vegetation monitoring. - Rehabilitation trial monitoring. - Dust monitoring, results are included in Section 4.4 Air. - Soil monitoring, results are discussed in Section 4.6 Soils.
+- Annual review of fire history in the MRP area from satellite imagery data collated by the Great Victoria Desert Biodiversity Trust. - Monitoring of the cleared/disturbed areas as approved in the GDAP system through drone surveys, on the ground surveys and site Geographic Information System (GIS). - Weed monitoring. - Long-term vegetation monitoring. - Rehabilitation trial monitoring; - Dust monitoring, results are included in Section 4.4 Air Quality. - Soil monitoring, results are discussed in Section 4.6 Soils.